Michael-AUG/Michael-AUG.github.io/journey.markdown

 ![Bletchley Park](images/BletchleyCentenary.jpg)
-*Michael, as part of the Centenary line-up, being introduced to the Lord Lieut. of Bucks*
+*Michael, as part of the RSGB Centenary line-up, being introduced to the Lord Lieut. of Bucks*

 In **July 2013** I was privileged to be invited to join the line-up at the **RSGB Centenary Day**, celebrating 100 years of the RSGB.
 It had been hoped that His Royal Highness the Duke of Edinburgh would attend, but owing to ill health HRH pulled out.
 It was a pleasure to be introduced to the Lord Lieutenant of Bucks.
 (Sir Henry Aubrey Fletcher), the High Sheriff of Buckingham (Sir Stuart Hamspon), and Councillor Brian White, Mayor of Milton Keynes.